agentsonar/agentsonar/docs/concepts.md

 **Why standard tracing misses it:** most tracing tools record events one at a time.
 They don't model rate.
 By the time a human notices the trace volume, the bill is already in the hundreds.

-**What AgentSonar shows:** a `resource_exhaustion` alert when either a single edge or the whole graph crosses a configurable rate limit (default: 10 events per edge or 200 events total in any 180-second window).
+**What AgentSonar shows:** a runaway-spend alert when either a single agent-to-agent pair or the whole system crosses a configurable rate limit (default: 10 calls per pair or 200 calls total in any 180-second window).

 ## Why standard logging and tracing miss this